orenaksakal/personal-blog/content/blog/Default-Parameters-In-ES6/index.md

     greet(); // logs 'Hello King Doe'
 ```

-We should make more strict checks and only assign default parameter if parameter is undefined also this is against default airbnb eslint rules as [no-param-reassign](https://eslint.org/docs/rules/no-param-reassign) so we have new syntactically sugared way of doing this in ES6:
+We should make more strict checks and only assign default parameter if parameter is undefined, also parameter re assignment is against default airbnb eslint rules as [no-param-reassign](https://eslint.org/docs/rules/no-param-reassign) so we have new syntactically sugared way of doing this in ES6:

 #### ES6 VERSION OF DEFAULT PARAMETERS
 ```js